-This blog consists of 3 parts, focussed on Prague, Austria & Bratislava, and Budapest respectively.
+This blog consists of 4 parts, focused on Prague, Halstatt & Krippenstein, Vienna & Bratislava, and Budapest respectively.
 Feel free to jump to the section of your choice.

 The capital cities of Prague, Vienna & Budapest are often referred to as the Golden Triangle.
 And while little Bratislava often passes under the radar, it deserves attention during any visit to this area - for the welcoming people, if nothing else.
 In 11 days, we covered all these cities, AND a fascinating Austrian gem a.k.a must-visit, even though it took us beyond the triangle.
-This is Part 2 of the blog.
-To see Part 1 (Prague) click here.
+This is Part 3 of the blog.
+Click to see Part 1 (Prague) or Part 2 (Hallstatt & Krippenstein).

-Day 3 & Day 4 – It’s a 4-hour journey to Vienna which, to our own admission, did get a limited share of our itinerary.
-But we found that it was enough still.
-There’s a lot to do in Vienna, like in any major capital - the river side, Duomo and the shopping streets around this main cathedral being prime examples.
+Day 1 – There’s a lot to do in Vienna, like in any major capital - the river side, Duomo and the shopping streets around this main cathedral being prime examples.
 Both the cathedral and the brand-laden streets surrounding it are worth lingering in.
 A few peculiar visits on our itinerary included a visit to the Schmetterlinghaus: The Imperial Butterfly Park, and a gentle walk down the street to the Sacher Hotel for their uber-famous Sachertorte - a classic Viennese cake that combines chocolate and jam in a heavily guarded original recipe invented by Austrian Franz Sacher in 1832 for Prince Wenzel von Metternich.

-This blog consists of 3 parts, focussed on Prague, Austria & Bratislava, and Budapest respectively.
+This blog consists of 4 parts, focused on Prague, Vienna & Bratislava, Hallstatt & Krippenstein and Budapest respectively.
 Feel free to jump to the section of your choice.

 The capital cities of Prague, Vienna & Budapest are often referred to as the Golden Triangle.
 And while little Bratislava often passes under the radar, it deserves attention during any visit to this area - for the welcoming people, if nothing else.
 In 11 days, we covered all these cities, AND a fascinating Austrian gem a.k.a must-visit, even though it took us beyond the triangle.
 Here is how to do it all right.